 And it would only get better from there.

 Traditionally, the “Big 5” were the five most dangerous animals to hunt on foot in Africa: the buffalo, elephant, rhino, lion, and leopard.
 And, while hunting is still legal in many African nations, the majority of the “shooting” these days is done with cameras.

 The Big 5 today represents the top five animals that people hope to see on safari – and we were lucky to see them all.

 In fact, we saw the Big 5 on our very first game drive into Jock's private section of Kruger National Park.
 Lazarus was incredibly talented at spotting animals in the bush (you wouldn't think that something like a rhino or giraffe could hide very well, but they can!), and also seemed to have a knack for being in the right place at the right time.

 You may not look at a cape buffalo and automatically assume it's dangerous.
 But buffalo (and especially the lone males) can be incredibly unpredictable, often giving no warning before they charge at you.

 We saw plenty of buffalo in Kruger – huge herds, in fact.
 They aren't the prettiest animals, but I enjoyed watching the birds hopping all over them.

 Elephants are some of my favorite animals on earth.
 I'm always amazed by how graceful and quiet they are despite their size, and never tire of watching their interactions with one another.
 Elephants have personalities that can rival the ones that we humans have!

-We saw quite a few elephants in Kruger: there were a few that ambled through the dried-up riverbed right in front of our lodge, a handful munching trees along the side of the road, and one particularly adorable family group that was playing and drinking in the riverbed.
+We saw a lot of elephants in Kruger: there were a few that ambled through the dried-up riverbed right in front of our lodge, a handful munching trees along the side of the road, and one particularly adorable family group that was playing and drinking in the riverbed.

 This family group had three fairly young babies, and we all were incredibly amused when they all decided to “charge” our safari truck.
 Cuteness overload.